Gadi-G-Ezer/iherb/README.md

 - Extracting the number of tweets of the product's brand using Twitter API V1.1

 ## Usage
+To run the program, execute the iherb.py file.
+This file serves as the main entry point and executes all other necessary files and functions.

 To use the iHerb Web Scraper, you need to call the program with the following arguments:
 - -c [CATEGORY] => The category argument is mandatory
 - -l [NUMBER OF PAGE TO SCRAPE] => The number of page argument is optional